|KNOXVILLE FIRE DEPARTMENT (KFD)

-6. There must be a source of extinguishment at the site (a charged water hose or proper fire extinguisher).
+5. There must be a source of extinguishment at the site, such as a charged water hose or proper fire extinguisher.

-7. A competent person shall constantly attend the fire until it is extinguished.
+6. The fire shall be constantly attended until it is extinguished.

 7. If the fire constitutes a hazardous condition, the Authority Having Jurisdiction shall be authorized to require the fire to be immediately discontinued.

 Charcoal / Gas Grills

-The following guidelines are for one-and two-family dwellings and apply to multifamily dwellings provided they are not on decks, porches or balconies.
+The following guidelines are for one-and two-family dwellings and multifamily dwellings provided they are not on combustible decks, porches or balconies.

 1. No rubbish or refuse (household waste) is to be burned.